12 May Managing Classroom Behavior

 - If it still doesn’t work, get a whistle.
 I have a whistle and I am not afraid to use it; sometimes the sight of the whistle is enough.

 I try not to forget to meet and get to know the students, ask them what their short and long-term goals are, and then attempt to tailor a class to fit their learning needs as each individual’s behaviour and needs differ.
 Involving and empowering students in the classroom by using constant positive feedback is essential to their overall language success.

 I read somewhere that “good teachers don’t have to worry about discipline”.
 However, we work and live with people from different backgrounds, so there might be at least one student who doesn’t pay as much attention as the others.
 It might not be on a consistent basis but it will occur at least once.
 It is important to be able to manage the situation in a positive and productive manner.

 Remember, if all else fails, get a whistle!

-Get to know teaching techniques to manage classroom behavior and much more with our Teacher Training Courses.
+Learn the essential teaching techniques to manage classroom behaviour with our Teacher Training Courses!